 Final Thoughts

-Aside from being an excellent green reader, regular putting practice is the other half of the equation for making more putts or being a better putter.
-Whether you get your reps in on the practice green at your local golf course or at home on your favorite indoor putting mat, reading putts and practicing your putting are the only ways to get better.
-There aren't any shortcuts, unfortunately!
+Aside from being an excellent green reader, regular putting practice is the other half of the equation for becoming a better putter.
+Whether you get your reps in on the practice green at your local golf course or at home on your favorite indoor putting mat, reading putts and practicing your putting are the only ways to make more putts, so get out there!

 Frequently Asked Questions